 Having adult braces results in many inconveniences but there are ways to avoid some of the biggest ones.
-Braces are a pain at any age but they can be especially embarrassing as an adult.
+Braces are painful at any age but they can be especially embarrassing as an adult.
 They can affect your professional goals as well as your love life.
 Although it is preferable to get the process over as an adolescent, there are many people who end up getting braces later in life.

 There are many benefits of having braces, from biomechanical advantages to cosmetic reasons.
 However, this doesn’t change the fact that they are expensive, painful, and not very attractive.
 The good news is that they don’t stay on forever and there are ways to cut down on their inconveniences.

-Expense of Adult Braces
+The expense of Adult Braces

 One of the biggest inconveniences of adult braces is the cost.
 Depending on the type you get, the amount of time they are kept on, and other factors, WebMD reports that braces can cost anywhere from $1,800 to $5,500.

 Unfortunately, most insurance companies will not cover braces.
 Although some will cover them for those under the age of 18, most will not provide any coverage for adult braces.
 This means that, in order to get them, you must pay for them out of your own pocket.
+A lot of the time, this can mean borrowing money via personal loans or credit cards, or by using money you’ve saved up on your own.

 Many orthodontists will be willing to set up a payment plan so that you don’t have to pay for the braces in one large sum.
 One of the best options, if you are able to do so, is to use your flexible spending plan.
 An FSA, also known as a flexible spending arrangement, has a number of benefits, according to the Internal Revenue Service.
 These include no taxes on the contributions to or withdrawals from the account.